AndersDeath/diary2/000-current.md

 # 11 November - Friday - Gündoğan - 43 day of immigration

 Today I've done with some imporovements for portuguese words helper.
 It's nice.
 I adde quiz supporting.
+Now I should work better.
+After that I got more cool information from the book about prduct maagement.
+I've got more information about how to structure new team or a company.